sefffal/Octofitter.jl/docs/src/pma.md

 octocorner(model, chain, small=true)
 ```

+Notice how there are three or more completely separated peaks?
+The default Octofitter sample (Hamiltonian Monte Carlo) is capabale of jumping 2-3σ gaps between modes, but such widely separated peaks can cause issues (hence why we used Pigeons in this example)

 ## Fitting Astrometric Acceleration Only
 If you wish to look at the possible locations/masses of a planet around a star using onnly GAIA/HIPPARCOS,